Skip to main content

 What is blood pressure?

-Some people's blood pressure stays above recommended levels.
-This is known as high blood pressure (hypertension).
-This can lead to damaged arteries and increase your risk of:
+Some people's blood pressure stays above the recommended levels.
+This is called high blood pressure, or hypertension.

 How is blood pressure measured?

-Blood pressure is measured using a machine called a blood pressure monitor.
+Blood pressure is measured using a machine called a blood pressure monitor (sometimes called a blood pressure machine).

 The first (top) number is the pressure when your heart beats (systolic pressure).
 The second (bottom) number is when your heart relaxes (diastolic pressure).